Data Center FAQs

 With this project, Clinton County will see the largest investment in its history, investment that will propel the local construction and skilled trades industry in locally contracted work.
 The project will serve as a safety net of economic activity in an uncertain time when most economists point to artificial intelligence and the build-out of data centers as a significant factor in economic productivity for Ohio and the United States, while other industries and sectors are facing weakening economic activity.

-The project will result in 100 new permanent jobs, resulting in one of the highest private total payrolls in the City, without putting additional workforce pressure on current businesses in the community.
+The project will result in a minimum of 100 new permanent jobs, resulting in one of the highest private total payrolls in the City, without putting additional workforce pressure on current businesses in the community.

 The project will also result in over 200 construction jobs.
 While construction jobs are temporary, the construction period is anticipated to be 5+ years.
 This will result in significant indirect and induced economic benefits for area businesses such as steel and metal fabricators, trucking and excavation companies, skilled trades, and more during the construction period, with the likelihood of additional new businesses investing in Clinton County.